VikParuchuri/nyt-articles/README.md

 This repo scrapes info about articles from the New York Times API.
 It doesn't get the full articles, just the metadata, headline, and snippets.

+This fork rotates API keys and updates query limits.

 Getting Started
 -------------